 Early on in season one, there is an entire episode dedicated to the Great Smog of London, a severe air-pollution event that hit the city for four days in December 1952.

-The smog lingered from 5th – 9th December, and pulled the capital to a standstill – as is shown in the series.
+The smog lingered from December 5 to December 9, and pulled the capital to a standstill - as is shown in the series.
 Public transport ceased, and many vital emergency services also stopped working, including ambulances.
 As the show portrays, people struggled to see the hand in front of their face, and life essentially stopped.

 What appears to be slightly exaggerated in The Crown is the panic and hysteria at the time.
 While the Radio Times reports that there was a slightly increase in crime at the time - including over 100 smash and grab raids, reportedly, there was little panic about the smog, given that fog in general was so common in London at the time.
 The Crown, however, depicts a panicked mania, that, it seems, didn't happen.